Davante Adams Player Prop Bets for NFL Week 9 | Green Bay vs. Kansas City 11/7/2021

 Matchup vs. Kansas City

-- Adams' zero receiving yards in his lone career matchup against the Chiefs are equal to his over/under for Sunday's game.
+- Adams' zero receiving yards in his one matchup against the Chiefs are 74.5 fewer than his over/under for Sunday's game.

-- Adams did not have a touchdown catch in that contest against the Chiefs.
+- Adams did not have a touchdown catch in that matchup against the Chiefs.

 - Note: Adams' stats vs. Chiefs date back to 2016.

-- The 280.1 yards per game the Chiefs are giving up through the air makes them the NFL's 21st-ranked pass defense.
+- The Chiefs have the NFL's 21st-ranked pass defense this season, surrendering 280.1 yards per game through the air.

-- At 1.9 passing TDs allowed per game, the Chiefs defense is ranked 22nd in the NFL.
+- The Chiefs' defense is 22nd in the league, allowing 1.9 passing touchdowns per game.

 Recent Performances